Alexhb61/graph_algorithms/matching_algorithms/Kidneys.md

 # Thought 4: Kidney vs Liver Donation
 These two donation structures seem roughly equivalent mathematically.
-Why do they have different start time in procedures in the US? https://www.amjtransplant.org/article/S1600-6135(22)08512-4/fulltext
+Why do they have different start time in procedures in the US?
+Are there other organs which have this same donation structure?
+Pancreas? (lungs seem different) https://www.amjtransplant.org/article/S1600-6135(22)08512-4/fulltext

 # Thought 5: Reduce Problem to High 1-degree HyperGraphs.